MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMEnrollmentProxyPoint.md

 ```

 ## DESCRIPTION
-The **Remove-CMEnrollmentProxyPoint** cmdlet removes an enrollment proxy point in Microsoft System Center Configuration Manager.
+The **Remove-CMEnrollmentProxyPoint** cmdlet removes an enrollment proxy point in Configuration Manager.
 An enrollment proxy point is a site system role that manages enrollment requests from mobile devices.
 After you remove an enrollment proxy point, mobile devices must use a different enrollment proxy point.